cziqin/Automated_Stepsizes/README.md

 #### 2. Matrix Factorization
 The main program for the matrix factorization experiment is mf.py, located in the matrix_factorization folder.

 The ``MovieLens 100K" dataset used in this experiment was downloaded from the public repository available at https://grouplens.org/datasets/movielens/

 #### 3. Neural Network Training
 The main program for the neural network training experiment is main.py, located in the neural_network folder.

-The "MNIST" dataset and the "CIFAR-10" dataset
+The "MNIST" dataset and the "CIFAR-10" dataset will be automatically loaded during program execution.
+They are sourced from the public repositories at http://yann.lecun.com/exdb/mnist/ and https://www.cs.toronto.edu/~kriz/cifar.html, respectively.